 _

-This is one of the city visits that we did not have the opportunity to do during our stay (we just passed by it quickly), but if you are a car and/or auto racing fan, it is obviously a must-see in Le Mans.
+This is one of the city visits we didn’t have the opportunity to do during our stay (we just passed by quickly), but if you are a car and/or motor racing enthusiast, it is obviously a must-see in Le Mans.

 _

-The Arche de la Nature is a natural space that extends over more than 450 hectares with a series of landscapes and ecosystems typical of the former province of Maine, of which Le Mans was the capital: hedgerows, floodplains, forests, moors, and meadows.
-You will also find interpretive centers: the House of Water, the House of the Meadow (a conservatory farm with animals of regional endangered breeds, such as the Le Mans chicken or the Blue Maine sheep), and the House of the Forest with a scenography around the fauna and flora of the region (paid entry).
-Open all year round, the Arche de la Nature also offers accommodation and is easily accessible by tram in 10 minutes from the Le Mans station.
-Many hiking trails await you to explore this great site.
+The Arche de la Nature is a natural area spanning more than 450 hectares, featuring a series of landscapes and ecosystems typical of the former province of Maine, of which Le Mans was the capital: hedgerows, floodplains, forests, moors, and meadows.
+You will also find interpretive centers there: the Maison de l’eau (Water House), the Maison de la prairie (Meadow House – a conservation farm with regional breeds of animals at risk of extinction, such as the Le Mans hen or the Blue Sheep of Maine), and the Maison de la forêt (Forest House) with exhibits on the local fauna and flora (fee required).
+Open all year round, the Arche de la Nature also offers accommodation and is easily accessible by tram in 10 minutes from the Le Mans train station.
+Numerous hiking trails await you to explore this lovely site.

 Arche de la Nature

-Practical info: accessible by tram T2, Espal-Arche de la Nature stop
+Practical info: accessible via tram T2, stop Espal-Arche de la Nature

 _

 This iconic comic book shop in Le Mans is worth a visit for its architecture and decoration.
-And obviously, if you are a fan of comic books and manga, you will definitely find what you are looking for.
-The establishment has even opened a second address not far from the first, Espace Bis, where you can find more goodies and posters related to the world of comics.
+And obviously, if you are a fan of comic books and manga, you will definitely find what you’re looking for.
+The establishment has even opened a second location not far from the first, Espace Bis, where you’ll find more goodies and posters from the world of comic books.

 Librairie Bulle